 The newspaper articles of 1895 speak to a specific sighting of a "headless ghost" wandering the cemetery.
 The towns people believed the ghost was one of the sailors from the Louis V. Place, whose unlucky crew were buried in the cemetery only weeks before.
 Some had been found frozen to the masts of the ship where they had climbed in and effort to stay out of the freezing water when the boat had been stranded off the shore of Patchogue in a winter storm.

-As discussed before, the most famous individuals to live in the haunted mansion was Elizabeth Oakes Smith and her husband Seba.
+As noted before, the most famous individuals to live in the haunted mansion was Elizabeth Oakes Smith and her husband Seba.
+Elizabeth is pictured to the left.
 They moved into the house in 1860 and EOS moved out in 1870, no longer able to support the house on her own after the death of her husband in 1868.
 A succession of families moved into the house after she left, but as was the case in the early years, they all quickly moved out complaining of noises and strange occurrences coming from the basement.

 In later years, the house was abandoned.
 Town’s people would still move to the other side of the road at night to avoid passing too close to it, and the stories of strange apparitions and noises coming from the area persisted.
 In 1893 the house was destroyed by fire.
 Stories had circulated that it had been hit by a bolt of blue lighting and left to burn to the ground by the townspeople because of its reputation as an evil place.
 Although this account would certainly add to the legend, I don’t think it is true.
 An 1881 note in the Brooklyn Eagle states that the "Oakesmith mansion in Patchogue was burned to ashes by fire".
 There was no mention of the house being hit by lightning.
 Instead the article noted that prior to the house burning down, it had been inhabited by over 100 Italian railroad laborers who had recently abandoned it and left it in a state of infestation and disarray.(3) Perhaps it was this that led to the fire, but no definitive explanation is given.
 An interesting side note to this story.
 In a 1903 article in the Brooklyn Eagle discussing the history of the Patchogue Fire Department and one of its charter members William E. Simpson, it is mentioned that the first fire the newly organized company responded to was a fire at the old Oakesmith mansion and cotton mill.
 They were only able to save the cotton mill(4).